C++17 - What's New in the Core Language?

 Template deduction of constructors

 A function template can deduce its type parameters from its function arguments.
-But that was not possible for a special function template: the constructor of a class template.
+But that was not possible for a unique function template: the constructor of a class template.
 With C++17, this statement is simply wrong.
 A constructor can deduce its type parameters from its constructor arguments.

 1